texhex/BiosSledgehammer/README.md

 ## <a name="sccmmdt">Using it from MDT or SCCM</a>

-By default, MDT/SCCM will run all scripts hidden in order to hide any sensitive information.
-If you are okay with that, just run ``BiosSledgehammer.ps1`` as PowerShell script, but remember to tick the box for "Disable 64bit file system redirection" so it is run as 64-bit PowerShell process.
-This settings applies only for SCCM - MDT always runs PowerShell native.
+By default, MDT/SCCM will run all scripts hidden to hide sensitive information.
+If you are okay with this, just run ``BiosSledgehammer.ps1`` as PowerShell script, but remember to tick the box for "Disable 64bit file system redirection" so it is run as 64-bit PowerShell process.
+This settings applies only for SCCM - MDT always runs PowerShell scripts native.

 If you want to see what BIOS Sledgehammer is doing, run the provided batch file ``RunVisble.bat`` with this command line in MDT/SCCM: ``cmd.exe /c "%SCRIPTROOT%\BiosSledgehammer\RunVisible.bat"`` (given you stored it in the *\Scripts* folder).

-This batch automatically uses the correct (native) version of PowerShell.
-It will also set the ``-WaitAtEnd`` parameter which causes BIOS Sledgehammer to pause for 30 seconds when finished so you can have a quick look at the results.
+This batch automatically uses the correct (native) version of PowerShell and will also set the ``-WaitAtEnd`` parameter which causes BIOS Sledgehammer to pause for 30 seconds when finished.
+This waym, you can have a quick look at the results.

 It is recommended to start BIOS Sledgehammer **four** times and restart the device after each run.
 If a device requires a BIOS Update, a TPM update and BIOS setting changes, three executions are needed.
-The final one is to make sure everything really worked.
+The final one is to make sure everything worked - for example if an operator accidently hit F2 – (Do not perform update) during POST when asked if a firmware update should take place.

 ## <a name="contributions">Contributions</a>